Afterward - a Review and Thoughts on Return

 Later during the same long passage, in good conditions we were running before the wind under our brightly coloured spinnaker.
 Rolling in the big seas that had been left over from the gale, the spinnaker wrapped itself round one of the stays which holds up the mast.
 The only way to clear the wrap was for me to be winched to the very top of the 16-metre mast by Norma, so that I could undo the shackle holding the top of the sail.
 This was a highly exciting experience.
 The top of the mast was waving through a crazy arc of several metres, so that I needed two hands to hold on and the other two to undo the shackle and free the sail.
 Norma was dealing with the bottom of the sail, and I did suggest to her that she should take special care not to fall overboard at that particular point, as I did not want to continue to Ireland at the top of the mast, unable ever to get down without her help.

-Other experiences of concern have been around land rather than at sea.
+Other experiences of concern were around land rather than at sea.
 We left the Channel Islands one day in beautiful clear conditions, heading for the Brittany coast of France.
 We had waited for good conditions because every navigational book about the area suggested most strongly that the coast should never be approached in bad visibility.
 Well, sure enough, the fog clamped down and bad visibility was exactly what we had.
 It was more dangerous to return to the rocks and shoals of the Channel Islands than it was to continue.
 We therefore pressed on towards the rocks and shoals of the Brittany coast, swept by tidal streams that were moving faster than we were.
 We finally groped our way to a buoy marking the entrance to the river we wanted, and thankfully found a good harbour in a typical Brittany village.
 As usual, ten minutes later we had forgotten that we had ever been troubled.